Fern Blodgett Sunde: Early life and education

 Sunde was born July 6, 1918 in Regina, Saskatchewan.
 When she was six months old, her family moved to Cobourg, Ontario.
 Growing up, she would often watch the steamships navigating Lake Ontario and later described how she dreamed of becoming a sailor.

-In 1936, Sunde started to train as a nurse but she abandoned the pursuit after 14 months.
+In 1936, Sunde began training as a nurse but she abandoned the pursuit after 14 months.
 Instead, she moved to Toronto and enrolled in business school.
 She completed her studies in 1939 and found work as a stenographer at an insurance company.

 Career

 Training

-When the Second World War broke out in September 1939, Sunde learned that there was a shortage of seagoing wireless operators and saw an opportunity to work at sea.
+When the Second World War broke out in September 1939, Sunde learned that there was a shortage of oceangoing wireless operators and saw an opportunity to work at sea.
 She decided to pursue training in wireless radio operations.
 She was initially rejected by two schools and she later recalled in an interview how "[The two schools] said they had never had a woman student and they didn't intend to start now."
 She was later accepted to a third school in Toronto, the Radio College of Canada, which had opened up a program for women in light of the shortage of wireless operators that had been brought about by the war.
 The class roster included just Sunde and another woman who dropped out after the first week.
 She completed her training after 18 months of night school, three nights per week, while continuing full-time work as a stenographer during the day.
 She graduated on June 13, 1941, becoming the first Canadian woman to earn a second-class wireless operator's certificate.